 Yeah.
 So I think when it comes to experiences you.
 You kind of returned back to things because of how they make you feel in a lot of ways.
 I think, you know, experiences, content, how we do marketing these days.
 It's very oriented around people, right?
 It's very human focused.
 And so it's no longer about, you know, what is your product do or what are the the key features?
 At least not right away?
 You know, you probably heard this before, but it's like if you're going on a first date with someone you're not hitting them with, like, Will you marry me?
 Or maybe weirder things have been seen, But, um, it's really about focusing in on how can we any touch point, whether it is a tweet on Twitter or whether you know some form of a social post, whether it's a blogger, whether it's a white paper or an asset on the Web or whether it's an actual event, I think we're really focused on how can we create an experience that that people can relate?
 You know, if it's certain pain points when when I think about what I work on, every day it's around, you know, facilities, management, infusing IoT into those spaces and and one, they focus areas around improving the workplace experience, right?
 And so for millennials and the next generation's coming up really focused on How do you improve experience?
 It is for your workforce, and so it's every touch point.
 How do you as your as your marketing solutions?
 How do you consider what do they care about most at that point, not know what did not What do we care about most?
 E tend to want to lead with that a lot of times, right?
 But it's what What do they care about most?
 And how do we bring that forward in a way that we know they want to consume?
 And so it's really interesting, even when it comes to creating a Web site.
 And a lot of people don't think of inexperience is being necessarily digital, like a website or a blogger post or something like that.
 But every every touch one you have is an experience for that potential customer or for that client that you want to attain.
 And so it's How do you you know, if if a certain color catches their eye more than another ones that one more if it's certain terminology that's resonating more than other use that more you test your messaging, you make sure that everything is aligning to what those with those prospects are most engaging with because that's the type of stuff that that keeps pulling them forward and keeps them interested in learning more from you.
 And you become a trusted partner, as opposed to just somebody trying to sell them something, right, because we've all we've all been there, where somebody just starts pushing something on you the second you meet them and it's a huge turn off, especially for buyers in generations coming forward.
 And so being able to build that connection before you start throwing stuff at people I think is huge.
 Whether what I said is a piece of content on the Web or whether it is an actual event experience.
 You don't go just to hear about product.
 You go for community, you go for networking, you go for entertainment.
 You know you can you go for so many more things than just information.

 Yeah, I think that's a really good point.
 You know, you made a ton of good point.
 So what?
 I wanna latch on to a little bit is the You know, ever since I added kind of like head of marketing to my title, moving over to cloud out from Adobe, uh, my linked in inbox is just insane.
 Uh, you know, with people's trying to sell me things and also just, you know, somehow they get my my corporate email.
 Um, and that's also messy family.
 Right?
 And what I appreciate, though, is, um, I'm kind of with ones that seem like they could be interesting because I still do Look, which, you know, there's value there for salespeople.
 Um, but all the ones that are interesting, I'll reply back and say, Hey, you know, take a cloud app.
-Use cloud up to take a screen recorded, like how to tutorial of your product and send that over to me.
+Use cloudapp screen recorder to take a screen recorded, like how to tutorial of your product and send that over to me.
 Um, so there's kind of like this.
 There's been a few that have actually done it.
 There's been a probably the majority you haven't, um, but the ones who have won it like I kind of sold them a little bit, but they kind of, you know, went the extra mile and did kind of that Experiential sales, you know, motion that you kind of need to do to break through the noise like you mentioned to really try and connect 1 to 1 versus like.
 Okay, this is just an outreach sequence and you're just blasting a 1,000,000 people.
 And you're hoping, you know, 500 respond.